-This treatment can be used in conjunction with fungal nail treatment either in the form of topical or oral anti-fungal treatment and offers a cosmetically pleasing look, providing a smooth, ridge-free base should you wish to apply nail polish.
+This treatment can be used in conjunction with fungal nail treatment either in the form of topical cream or oral anti-fungal treatment and offers a cosmetically pleasing look, providing a smooth, ridge-free base should you wish to apply nail polish.

 Once the nail has been applied it will look like, and cut just like, an ordinary toenail.
 It may need refilling every 6-8 weeks.
 Certain activities, footwear and excess pressure can affect how long a nail reconstruction may last.